 Equipment

-- 1 steel pot for boiling water
+- 1 steel pot for boiling water, with lid

 Ingredients